 Conclusion

 This study is the first to report the implementation of mass dog vaccination through a continuous vaccination approach using thermotolerant rabies vaccines stored locally in passive cooling devices (Zeepots).
 It also provides an estimate of the vaccination coverages achieved and maintained at critical timepoints post-vaccination.
-Our results suggest that a decentralized continuous vaccination approach is feasible to implement and can achieve and maintain sufficiently high coverage of the dog population.
+Our results suggest that a DCV approach is feasible to implement and can achieve and maintain sufficiently high coverage of the dog population.
 The deployment of the Zeepot and engagement of One health champions improved access to vaccines as well as community awareness and participation in the campaign.
 Combining various vaccination strategies in a continuous delivery approach can support the goal of maintaining 70% vaccination coverage.
 We hope that the results from this study will support the design and implementation of more effective dog vaccination campaigns to achieve the goal of dog-mediated human rabies elimination by 2030

 Author Contributions: Conceptualization, A.L., A.C, C.T.D, P.C.D.J, F.L. and K.H; methodology, A.L., K.H, , P.C.D.J, A.C, C.T.D, R.K and F.L.; formal analysis, A.L., E.F and , P.C.D.J; investigation, A.L., M.B, K.H and F.L.; data curation, A.L.; writing—original draft preparation, A.L.; writing—review and editing, A.L., K.H., E.F, P.C.D.J and F.L.; visualization, A.L.; supervision, K.H, R.K and F.L.; project administration, A.L. and F.L; funding acquisition, K.H. and F.L.
 All authors have read and agreed to the published version of the manuscript.